hchenqi/WndDesign/docs/code-structure.md

 ### widget

-Defines complex window components including `ScrollBox` and `TitleBarFrame`.
+Defines complex window components that are built upon those simple components, currently including `ScrollBox` and `TitleBarFrame`.

 ## Test

-Defines test examples for most components in `WndDesign` project.
+References `WndDesign` project, defines use examples for some components and builds to an executable application `Test.exe`.